 The Canadian Women Economists Network/Réseau de Femmes Économistes was founded in 1990 as an independent association of persons interested in promoting women economists and their ideas.
 Over the past two decades, CWEN has been instrumental in promoting women's involvement with and within the wider Canadian economics community.

-This year, the Canadian Women Economists Network (CWEN) conducted a survey of female representation in Economics departments in Canada, similar to the American CSWEP survey.
+Last year, the Canadian Women Economists Network (CWEN) conducted a survey of female representation in Economics departments in Canada, similar to the American CSWEP survey.
 This follows from CWEN's mission to promote women in the Economics profession in Canada.
 In this survey, we asked Department Heads to report the numbers of women and men faculty members at the different professorial ranks, as well as similar numbers among students who represent the future contingent of economists.
 The report first describes gender trends over the past decade among faculty members in departments of economics as well as university enrollment in economics in Canada using data from the CAUT Almanacs.
 It also compares those to similar trends in the United States.

 The report will be available soon and will be posted to the CWEN website.